catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

+## What are Webpack stats?

+[Webpack stats](https://github.com/webpack/docs/wiki/node.js-api#stats) are a description of all the modules of a webpack build.
+Webpack stats are output to a file names `webpack-stats.json` in the same folder as your `webpack-assets.json` file.
+One may be interested in the contents of this file when writing custom `filter`, `path` or `parser` functions.

 ## What's a "module"?

 **This is an advanced topic on Webpack internals**

 A "module" is a Webpack entity.
 When Webpack compiles your code it splits it into "chunks" (which is irrelevant to this explanation).
 Every time you `require()` a file (it could be anything: a javascript file, or a css style, or an image) a `module` entry is created.
 And the file from where you `require()`d this file is called a "reason" for this "module".
 Also each `module` has a `name` and a `source`, along with a list of `chunks` it's in and a bunch of other miscellaneous irrelevant properties.

-For example, here's the content of the `webpack-stats.debug.json` file (which is generated along with `webpack-assets.json` in development mode) for a random "module".
+For example, here's the content of the `webpack-stats.json` file (which is generated along with `webpack-assets.json`) for a random "module".

 ```javascript
 {